 A bait box works, costs $20, is safer for your family and pets.

-Bait boxes secure the food with wires to feed the rat, and my dog can’t get to it.
+Bait boxes secure the food with wires to feed the rats, and my dog and children can’t get to it.
 Rat bait boxes are required in some municipalities.
 They do work to avoid bait-shy pests.
-Check for feeding.
+Check for feeding to replenish food.

 Rats are a problem.
 And rats reproduce quickly.
 They will set up home in your yard, they bite people and pets.
 Rats are vermin.

 When you find a rat problem, it’s important to act quickly to remove and prevent their return.
 There are steps you must take to stop rats from appearing in the first place.

 Odors and smells of pet food or waste, garbage cans, barbecue grills, birdfeeders, and fruit and nuts fallen on the ground attract rats and mice.
 Good sanitation prevents rodents in your yard.